mingsjtu/Human-Action-Recognition-from-Skeleton-Data/README.md

     * [`mtop.py`](lstm_py/mtop.py): transform the skeleton files form "*.mat" to "*.npy" for python files .
 Also, you may use it for seperate train and test set .
     * [`model_lstm/`](lstm_py/model_lstm): well-trained model of lstm .
 * [`keras`](keras): the train and test python file using keras lib.
-    * [`main.py`](keras/main.py): an example for you to transform the dataset using the given functions .You shall verify the "train_file", and "tree_file"
+    * [`main.py`](keras/main.py): an example for you to transform the dataset using the given functions .You shall verify the "train_file", and "test_file"
 # Requirements
 * code only tested on linux system (ubuntu 16.04)
 * Python 3 (Anaconda 3.6.3 specifically) with numpy and matplotlib